Engee documentation

 The reference range of the range grid, specified as a non-negative scalar.

-• If you set the RangeMethod property to Matched filter, the reference range is set to the beginning of the range grid.
+• If you set the RangeMethod property to Matched filter, then the reference range is set to the beginning of the range grid.

 The units of measurement are m.

-*Example: 1000.0.
+Example: 1000.0

 By default: 0.0

-Data types: Float64 | single
+Data types: Float64, single

-PRFSource - pulse repetition frequency source
+PRFSource — pulse repetition rate source

-Auto (by default) | Property | Input port
++ Auto (default) | Property | Input port

 Details

-By default: Auto.
+By default: Auto

-• Data type:* char.
+Data type: char

-10e3 (by default) | positive scalar
++ 10e3 (default) | positive scalar

 Details

-If the signal length is variable, use the maximum possible number of lines of the input signal instead.
+If the length of the signal is variable, use the maximum possible number of input lines instead.

 This property can be set with single or double precision.